 The Ashworth collection pays homage to the form and function of the Bauhaus movement.

-Walter Gropius, the founder of the movement, designed a door handle which epitomised ‘Bauhaus’ ideologies in the1920s, and despite being almost 100 years old, remains a popular choice for architects and interiors designers alike.
+Walter Gropius, the founder of the movement, designed a door handle which epitomised ‘Bauhaus’ ideologies in the 1920s, and despite being almost 100 years old, remains a popular choice for architects and interior designers alike.

-The cabinet handles are a real triumph; we believe they capture the very essence of the movement, while at the same time evolving the design into other products, which is ideal for bringing a design scheme together.
+These cabinet handles are a real triumph; we believe they capture the very essence of the movement, while at the same time evolving the design into other products, which is ideal for bringing a design scheme together.
 More recently, we have elevated the design further by adding a knurled texture, adding further interest and a more tactile experience.
-We first introduced this to a cabinet pull, which was followed by the cabinet handle; and we plan to roll out further products in this range.
+We first introduced this to a cabinet pull, however, due to its growing success, will roll this out to the other products in this range.